-Off-campus activities must be approved by the appropriate College official.
-A Student Activity Request Form (available from the Student Life Coordinator in Cunningham Hall on the Wallace Campus and the Coordinator, Student Services in the Administration Building on the Sparks Campus) must be submitted a minimum of 7 working days prior to the event.
+Off-campus activities must be approved by the appropriate campus dean.
+An Activity Request Form (available from the Student Life Coordinator in Cunningham Hall on the Wallace Campus and the Dean, Student Affairs and Sparks Campus in the Administration Building on the Sparks Campus) must be submitted a minimum of 7 working days prior to the event.